-Zahran, S., Iverson, T. Mcelmurry, S.P., Weiler, S., Levitt, R. (2019).
+Zahran, S., Iverson, T. McElmurry, SP., Weiler, S., Levitt, R. (2019).
 Hidden Costs of Blight and Arson in Detroit: Evidence From a Natural Experiment in Devil's Night.
-Ecological Economics
+Ecological Economics.
+157: 266-277 Link

-Zahran, S., McElmurry, S.P., Kilgore, P., Mushinski, D., Love, N. Swanson, M. (2018).
+Zahran, S., McElmurry, SP, Kilgore, P., Mushinski, D., Love, N. Swanson, M. (2018).
 Assessment of the Legionnaires' Disease outbreak in Flint, Michigan.
-Proceedings of the National Academy of Sciences
+Proceedings of the National Academy of Sciences.

-Zahran, S., Iverson, T., McElmurry, S., Weiler, S. (2017).
+Zahran, S., Iverson, T., McElmurry, SP., Weiler, S. (2017).
 The Effect of leaded gasoline on blood lead in children.
 Journal of Association of Environmental and Resource Economists.
 4(2): 575-610 Link

-Zahran, S., McElmurry, S., Sadler, R. (2017).
+Zahran, S., McElmurry, SP., Sadler, R. (2017).
 Four phases of the Flint water crisis: Evidence from blood lead levels in children.
-Environmental Research
+Environmental Research.
+157:160-172 Link

 Underwood, A., Zahran, S. (2015).
 The carbon implication of declining household scale economies.
-Ecological Economics
+Ecological Economics.
+116: 182-190

 Iverson, T., Denning, S., Zahran, S. (2015).
 When the long run matters: the joint effect of carbon decay and discounting.
-Climatic Change
+Climatic Change.
+129: 57–72 Link

 Zahran, S., Iverson, T., Weiler, S. (2014).
 Evidence that the accuracy of self-reported lead emissions data improved: A puzzle and discussion.
-Journal of Risk and Uncertainty
+Journal of Risk and Uncertainty.
+49: 235–257 Link

-Zahran, S., Laidlaw, MAS, McElmurry, S., Filippelli, GM., Taylor, M. (2013).
+Zahran, S., Laidlaw, MAS, McElmurry, SO., Filippelli, GM., Taylor, MP.
+(2013).
 Linking source and effect: Resuspended soil lead, air lead, and children’s blood lead levels in Detroit, Michigan.
 Environmental Science and Technology.
+47(6): 2839-45

 Zahran, S, Breunig, IM, Link, BG, Weiler, S. (2013).
 A quasi-experimental analysis of maternal altitude exposure and infant birth weight.
 American Journal of Public Health.
 104(1): S166–S174.
 Link

 Zahran, S., D. Tavani, S. Weiler.
 (2013).
 Daily variation in natural disaster casualties: Information flows, safety, and opportunity costs in tornado versus hurricane strikes.
 Risk Analysis.
 33(7): 1265-1280 Link

 Econ 240 Issues in Environmental EconomicsSyllabus

 This course is an introduction to environmental issues from an economic perspective, including: environmental valuation and risk assessment, property rights, externalities, and environmental problems, sustainable development, population growth, natural resource and environmental economics, common-pool resources, air pollution, climate change, water pollution, the economics of hazardous waste, and development economics and poverty.

 Econ 317 Population EconomicsSyllabus

 This course is an introduction to population issues from an economic perspective.
 Population issues examined include: population growth and national accounts, the demographic transition, the economic determinants of mortality and morbidity, fertility, family planning, and economic empowerment of women, age structure and the demographic dividend, the economics of family structure, and the economic sources and consequences of migration.

 Econ 325 Health EconomicsSyllabus

 Econ 698 Economic Science Replication WorkshopSyllabus

 This course is an introduction to economic research through the replication and modest extension of a published, peer-reviewed empirical paper in economic science.
 The course will operate as a workshop, involving weekly roundtable progress reports, and discussions of the mechanics of replicating/doing economic research.
-By replicating and extending a published research paper, students will learn how economic scientists develop and motivate answerable research questions, detail falsifiable hypotheses that follow logically from theory, develop strategies of data collection to quantify elements of theory, evaluate the reliability and validity of data sources, develop strategies for assembling and cleaning datasets in preparation for econometric analyses, select econometric procedures sensitive to data structure or the measurement precision variables toward the aims of theory testing or parameter estimation, write code and record keep workflow to enable replication of empirical claims, interpret data regularities to adjudicate hypotheses, develop ancillary tests to guard against hasty generalization/conclusions, and sequentially unfold econometric results to persuade/convince the scientific community of conclusions reached.
+By replicating and modestly extending a published research paper, students will learn how economic scientists develop and motivate answerable research questions, detail falsifiable hypotheses that follow logically from theory, develop strategies of data collection to quantify elements of theory, evaluate the reliability and validity of data sources used, develop strategies for assembling and cleaning datasets in preparation for econometric analyses, select econometric procedures sensitive to data structure or the measurement precision of variables toward the aims of theory testing or parameter estimation, write code and record work flow to enable replication of empirical claims, interpret data regularities to adjudicate hypotheses, develop ancillary tests to guard against hasty generalizations/conclusions, and sequentially unfold econometric results to persuade/convince the scientific community of conclusions reached.